Inside: Get a recipe for an easy, 30-minute weeknight pasta that feels extra-special.

 - 1/2 cup chocolate chips (feel free to use less--or more!)

 - 1 teaspoon baking powder

 - 1 teaspoon vanilla

-- Mash bananas in mixing bowl.
+- Mash bananas in mixing bowl with a potato masher.
 Add rest of ingredients and stir well.

-- Line muffin pan with 12 paper/silicone liners.
+- Line muffin pan with 12 paper or silicone liners.
 Fill each one with batter (it will come to the top or even a bit heaping).

-- Bake for 20-25 minutes or until tops become slightly browned.
+- Bake for 20-25 minutes or until tops are dry and slightly browned.

 You can also regular peanut butter instead of natural.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 12 Serving Size: 1 muffin